RV clubs offer yearly or lifetime memberships that give RVers access to parks across the continent, but are they worth paying the fee?

 Some RV clubs allow access to their parks, while others only discount stays for their members.
 Know what you are paying for with your membership when it comes to nightly stays.
 If access to an RV park is only discounted, include the fee into your travel budget to avoid surprise expenses.

 Look at exactly what the membership offers.
 Several RV clubs have a list of extra savings included in their subscriptions, such as savings percentages on everyday purchases on your vacation.
-Before investing in the RV club, will you use these additional benefits?
+Before investing in an RV club membership, consider whether you'll definitely use the additional benefits?
 Extra savings are great to have, but it isn’t worth paying for them if you won’t use them.

 Some benefits your membership might include: